MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

         RunGroversSearch(register, phaseOracle, nIterations);
         let res = MultiM(register);
         return ResultArrayAsInt(res);
-        // Check whether the result is correct.
+        // Verify whether the result is correct.
     }

 }
 ```

-Note that the output type has changed from `Unit` to `Int`, this will be useful for the Python program.
+Note that the output type has changed from `Unit` to `Int`, which will be useful for the Python program.
 The Python program is very simple; it just calls the operation `FactorizeWithGrovers2` several times and plots the results in a histogram.

 The code is the following: